 - use an EPA approved mould inhibitor and apply it to the vents as soon as you can after cleaning them.
 If you don’t do this, your unwanted mould colony could grow back within a few weeks.

 This process is quite time consuming and comes with high health risks.
+The better answer may be to get a company to help with the appliance removal.
+Especially if you are in Phoenix.
 Failure to to dry and protect the area properly afterwards could easily lead to regrowth, making all your work worth nothing.
 We always suggest that you let professionals like us perform the cleaning with our specialised equipment and products in order to provide your family the safest environment.

 What Else Can I Do to Prevent Mould?